FIWARE/catalogue/README.md

     Enabler brings support to PDP/PAP functions within an access control schema based on the XACML standard.

-This division also contains a chapter for the publication and monetization of context data resources, available through the core Orion Context Broker component of your platform:
+This area also contains a chapter for the publication and monetization of context data resources, available through the core Orion Context Broker component of your platform: